tue-mps-edu/asd-engd-project-2022-extrinsic-sensor-calibration/README.md

 - Download the matlab scripts provided
 - Open and run ext_cal_v2.m in MATLAB
 - Select the respective data folders when prompted
-- Calibration tool ouputs the calibrated data and extrinsic parameters
+- Calibration tool outputs the calibrated data and saves extrinsic parameters in the code directory.

 ## Example data